Depression is a very real and treatable illness. But stigma, myths and misunderstandings persist and continue to be barriers to treatment for many.

 Depression means different things to different people; many depressive symptoms aren’t commonly recognized as such.
 Depression is a low mood that stays over a long period of time, which then affects your ability to succeed in your daily life by making you believe that things will not get better.
 It is not always feelings of sadness either-it can be a feeling of disconnect, trouble concentrating or feeling on edge.

 2. Depression often makes people emotionally distant and self-critical

 Depression can be feeling quiet or having emotional difficulty in relationships.
 You may care a lot about others, but you let very few people into your inner world.
 It can bring feelings of worthlessness and sometimes even thoughts of suicide.
 Depression also impacts how people see themselves, see others and the world around them.
 It can cause distorted thinking patterns.

 This can be surprising for some, but self harm is a fairly common way for people to cope with their feelings.
-It can actually be a life saving behavior if it’s used instead of suicide.
+It can actually be a life saving behaviour if it’s used instead of suicide.
 It doesn’t mean you are crazy, it means you may be depressed and struggling to cope.
-As therapists, we help people change the way you manage emotions and figure out a way to take care of yourself while you are moving through depression.
+As therapists, we help you change the way you manage emotions and figure out a way to take care of yourself while you are moving through depression.

-Talking this out with someone can really help reduce your suffering.
+Talking this out and incorporating mind and body strategies with the support of a trusted person can really help reduce your suffering.
 Therapists can help you work though these thoughts and feelings and develop some new ways to cope.

 We're here if you want to talk :)

 Take the first step and call us for an appointment ...(506) 651-1239